Triple Threat Chicken

 First, I cut the tenderloin off; then I cut off the lower triangle of the breast; when I have just the thickest part of the breast left, I cut that in half.
 I get four pieces of chicken from one breast.
 The tenderloins and the triangle pieces are thin and cook the most quickly.
 The thick pieces from the top of the breast take much longer to cook so put them on the grill first and the tenderloins on last.

-Don’t forget to have s’mores for dessert, you don’t want to waste all those lovely coals!
+Don’t forget to have s’mores for dessert; you don’t want to waste all those lovely coals!
 For sides, we like to grill sliced zucchini and tomatoes fresh from the garden, but corn-on-the-cob, potato or pasta salad, baked beans, and garlic bread are also classic accompaniments.
-Leftovers are great on a green salad the next day, or diced in a quesadilla or burrito, or added to stir-fried veggies and served over rice.
+Leftovers are great on a green salad the next day, or diced into a quesadilla or burrito, or added to stir-fried veggies and served over rice.

 Polly’s Triple Threat Chicken